badola/blog/cpp/if_you_see_cut_paste.md

 (repeat it 3 times - "If you see cut-paste, it is std::rotate." - and you have already mastered rotate)

 So, if you see any use case where you have to cut the data and paste it somewhere, it can be easily achieved by `std::rotate`.
+The power of `rotate` comes from the fact that all elements move together.

 In short, we can re-interpret rotate :